-- That you can complete their task at their usual rate but within your usual working hours.
+- You can complete the task at their usual rate but only within your stated working hours.

-Whether the client decides that the task isn’t that urgent and they complete it themselves, or they pay the fee for you to do it, they will definitely have more respect for you as a fellow business owner.
+However, whether the client decides that the task isn’t that urgent after all or they decide to pay a rapid turnaround fee, they will definitely have more respect for you as a fellow independent business owner.

 You may worry about ‘upsetting’ a client but you’re not an employee and how they feel isn’t your responsibility.
-Freelancers exchange time for money and it’s important that you work to the business model you have created and maintain respect for your role as a business owner.
+Freelancers exchange time for money – it’s literally how it works – so you need to protect that time so there is more of it to exchange.

 If you don’t set your own boundaries, someone else will set them for you.